KILTprotocol/docs/docs/develop/03_workshop/05_claimer/01_did.md

 import GenerateKeypairs from '!!raw-loader!@site/code_examples/sdk_examples/src/workshop/claimer/generateKeypairs.ts';
 import GenerateLightDid from '!!raw-loader!@site/code_examples/sdk_examples/src/workshop/claimer/generateLightDid.ts';

-Time to make a light DID using the previously created account for the <span className="label-role claimer">Claimer</span>.
+Time to make a DID using the previously created account for the <span className="label-role claimer">Claimer</span>.
-Since a light DID is not registered on the blockchain, you don't need funds for creating one.
+Since a DID is not registered on the blockchain, you need funds for creating one.
-Remember light DIDs can:
+Remember DIDs can:

 - Sign attestation requests and presentation with the authentication keys
 - Encrypt messages with the encryption keys
+- TODO

-Take a look at our [DID documentation](../../../develop/01_sdk/02_cookbook/01_dids/01_light_did_creation.md) to learn more about DIDs and the difference between their light and full versions.
+Take a look at our [DID documentation](../../../develop/01_sdk/02_cookbook/01_dids/01_full_did_creation.md) to learn more about DIDs.

 ## Generate Keys